Sports and entertainment complex

 The 10ft-high vertical base of the arena is designed to reflect the greenery of the horizon, which consist of forests and parks.
 The façade of the introverted building structure features vertical and wavy panels made of perforated silver aluminium and glass, giving the building a white and silver look, while the reflected sunlight creates a light and shadow effect on the exterior.

 The perforated panels made of glass and metal elements also feature trees and leaf patterns, which symbolise Sacramento’s green mission of planting ‘one million trees’.

 An open space or plaza was developed around the arena to provide entertainment, relaxation and social spaces.
 The landscape of the plaza comprises local plants.

 The ESC has the facilities for sports and concerts and is also able to host trade shows, indoor rodeo, ice shows, and other indoor programmes.

 The new arena is larger than the current 440,000m² Sleep Train Arena with more available seating and 34 modern suites that are double the size of the suites in the current arena.
 The suite guests have access to three exclusive clubs and two Skyboxes offering inside and outside views.

-The arena is well-connected with the city's light rail network and feature 13,500 parking spaces.
-The plaza around the arena houses a dining court, retail outlets, an event plaza, and a mixed use terrace.
+The arena is well-connected with the city’s light rail network and features 13,500 parking spaces.
+The plaza around the arena houses a dining court, retail outlets, an event plaza, and a mixed-use terrace.